Edge FAQ

 Who benefits from using Edge?

-All customers who want to ingest data into Collibra Data Intelligence Cloud benefit from Edge.
+All customers who want to ingest data into Collibra Data Intelligence Platform benefit from Edge.

 Some of the benefits for using Edge are:

-• Data is processed in the customer's secure environment and only the process results are sent to Collibra Data Intelligence Cloud.
+• Data is processed in the customer's secure environment and only the process results are sent to Collibra Data Intelligence Platform.

-• Edge can automatically anonymize sensitive profiling data before sending it to Collibra Data Intelligence Cloud.
+• Edge can automatically anonymize sensitive profiling data before sending it to Collibra Data Intelligence Platform.

-• Edge can automatically classify the metadata and send the classification results together with the profiling results to Collibra Data Intelligence Cloud.
+• Edge can automatically classify the metadata and send the classification results together with the profiling results to Collibra Data Intelligence Platform.

 • Edge enables better profiling performance, because data no longer has to be copied or moved.